Dehbaiyor/dehbaiyor.github.io/README.md

-# Profile summary
+# Profile Summary
 I enjoy using data science and machine learning techniques to solve problems.
-You can check out my full profile [here](https://github.com/Dehbaiyor/dehbaiyor.github.io/blob/master/Profile.md)
+You can check out my full profile [here](https://dehbaiyor.github.io/Profile/)

 # Projects
 ## To promote or not to promote?